 Walking trails and native wildlife

 Back on shore, Coffin Bay National Park is just waiting to be explored with its myriad of walking trails, native wildlife (including kangaroos and emus), and diverse bird species.
-There’s a golf course complete with resident kangaroos, lawn bowls, internet facilities at the post office, and plenty of accommodation options, including camping in the National Park.
+There’s a golf course complete with resident kangaroos, lawn bowls, and plenty of accommodation options, including camping in the National Park.
 Coffin Bay also has an active commercial wharf in the centre of town where visitors can watch fishing boats unload their daily catch.

 World-renowned Coffin Bay oysters

 But if you’re here for the oysters, you won’t be disappointed.
-Oyster Farm Tours and Experience Coffin Bay offer farm and shed tours and tastings.
+Oyster Farm Tours and Experience Coffin Bay offer cruise and tastings.
 You can also sample the extensive oyster menu at the 1802 Oyster Bar + Bistro and learn about the lives of the oyster farmers and the history of the industry.
 After a good feed, wander along the picturesque foreshore from the caravan park to Crinoline Point and Kellidie Bay lookout: part of the eight-kilometre wheelchair accessible Oyster Walk.